Commonwealth Avenue (Quezon City): Route description

 Commonwealth Avenue follows a curving route from Elliptical Road to Quirino Highway.
 It is divided into two portions: the eighteen-lane main segment, formerly Don Mariano Marcos Avenue, and the six-to-eight-lane Fairview Avenue.
 The Fairview Rotonda, a roundabout at the intersection with Doña Carmen Street at the barangay boundary of Commonwealth and Fairview, marks the division between the two segments.

-The main segment, formerly Don Mariano Marcos Avenue (after Mariano Marcos, the father of former Philippine President Ferdinand Marcos Sr.), stretches south of Fairview Rotonda.
+The main segment, formerly Don Mariano Marcos Avenue (after Mariano Marcos, the father of former President Ferdinand Marcos), stretches south of Fairview Rotonda.
 It features partial access control with interchanges and U-turn slots replacing at-grade intersections and pedestrian crossings placed on overpasses (footbridges).
 This segment has 18 lanes, with nine lanes per direction, excluding dedicated lanes for motorcycles, buses, jeepneys, and bicycles.
 An exclusive motorcycle lane, implemented in March 2023, restricts motorcycles to the third lane except when entering or exiting the highway.
 As of 2025, motorcycles with a engine displacement greater than 400 cc are exempted from the motorcycle lane restriction but are prohibited from lane splitting.

 On the other hand, Fairview Avenue, north of Fairview Rotonda, has 6 to 8 lanes, and most intersections are at-grade, usually with traffic lights.

 Being located in Quezon City, which has a high number of road accidents, Commonwealth Avenue has a high incidence of accidents along with Quezon Avenue.
 The number of accidents on the avenue has lent it its nickname, the "Killer Highway".